Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

-This is the key conceptual result of the QCFD approach.
-Working in the Floquet basis effectively diagonalizes the semiclassical term in the Hamiltonian, allowing us to isolate the corrections due to the quantum nature of the field.
+This is the first key conceptual result of QCFD.
+Working in the Floquet basis effectively diagonalizes the semiclassical term in the Hamiltonian, allowing corrections due to the quantum nature of the field to be isolated.

-This separation, however, comes at the expense of explicit time dependence in both the spin basis states and the quantum Hamiltonian.
-With the choice $q_- = -q_+$, the Floquet states have a Fourier series representation \cite{Finney1994,Autler1955}\footnote{Note that the $B$ coefficients defined here are the negative of those given in \cite{Finney1994}.}
+This approach introduces explicit time dependence in both the Floquet states $\ket{\Psi_m(t)}$ and the quantum Hamiltonian $H_q^I(t)$.
+Using the definition \eqref{floquet_sols}, Eq.~\eqref{field_diffeqs} can be written as